We are so excited about our new Ilve farmhouse stove! In this post, I am sharing what we like about this stove – and what we don’t.

 How to customize your Ilve stove

 We were limited to a 30″ stove but the Ilve Nostalgie series comes in many different sizes from 24″ up to 60″.
-We also knew we wanted a white stove, even though it comes in 8 other stock colors.
-You can even get it in a custom color!
+We also knew we wanted a white stove, even though it comes in 8 other stock colors, including a beautiful antique white.
+You can even get the Ilve ovens in a custom color!

 For us, the chrome fittings (knobs and railings) were perfect but we could have chosen brass or bronze as well.